 Your file review needs to take place in person in the shop.
 This meeting will serve as a check that your files are ready and a quick design review for best use of the machine.

 Plan ahead!
 It will often be difficult to book less than a whole day in advance.
 Get your files right the first time, and book well ahead!

-To book time on the lasers, visit the makerspace during open hours!
+To book time on the lasers, check the sign-up sheet!